Adam Sandler: 1995–2014: Commercial success

 In 2010, Sandler appeared in Grown Ups, alongside Kevin James, Chris Rock, Rob Schneider, David Spade, Salma Hayek, Maria Bello, and Maya Rudolph.
 Sandler and Dickie Roberts scribe Fred Wolf wrote the script and Dennis Dugan directed.
 Sandler's later comedy films, including Grown Ups and Grown Ups 2, received largely negative reviews.
 Reviewing the latter, critic Mark Olsen of the Los Angeles Times remarked that Sandler had become the antithesis of Judd Apatow; he was instead "the white Tyler Perry: smart enough to know better, savvy enough to do it anyway, lazy enough not to care."
-The next year, Sandler starred with Jennifer Aniston in the romantic comedy film Just Go with It.
+In 2011, Sandler starred with Jennifer Aniston in the romantic comedy film Just Go with It.
 He also voiced a capuchin monkey in Kevin James's Zookeeper, released on July 8, 2011.
 In 2012, he starred in That's My Boy, as a man who fathered a son (Andy Samberg) with his teacher (Eva Amurri) in high school.
 In 2013, he guest starred in the Disney Channel Original Series Jessie as himself in the episode "Punched Dumped Love".
 He and Jessie star Cameron Boyce had worked together in Grown Ups and Grown Ups 2; Sandler's 2020 film Hubie Halloween was dedicated to Boyce's memory.
 Sandler next reunited with Drew Barrymore for a third time in the Warner Bros. romantic comedy Blended, which was filmed in South Africa and released on May 23, 2014.